-Split-screen is especially good when you have two things to promote.
+Split screen websites are especially good when you have two things to promote.
 For example, when a site offers two entirely opposite variations.
 This approach allows designers to give prominence to both things and allow the user to quickly select between them.

 One screen, two messages in Dropbox Guides

 Split-screen designs don’t expand well as the content grows, therefore it is not recommended to apply them to content-heavy layouts.
 It’s important to keep the screens simple because complex split screens make the UI look overloaded with information.
 Therefore, they won’t do much good if you have a lot of content to display.
-That’s why split-screen layout would be a perfect fit for minimalist website designs.
-After all, the whole technique’s purpose is to create a simple look that is easy to perceive.
-When you overload the design with unnecessary information, you completely erase the benefits of split-screen layouts all together.

 If you’re considering a split-screen technique for your website, I advise you to ask yourself a few questions: